panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 ## 4. Difference between undefined and null

-A reasonable question appears: what is the main difference between `undefined` and `null`?
+What is the main difference between `undefined` and `null`?
 Both special values imply an empty state.

-The main difference is that `undefined` represents the value of a variable that wasn't yet initialized, while `null` represents an intentional absence of an object.
+The main difference is that `undefined` represents the value of a variable that *wasn't yet initialized*, while `null` represents an intentional *absence of an object*.

 Let's explore the difference in some examples.